drowe67/codec2-dev/README_fdmdv.txt

 tfdmdv.m - Automatic tests that compare the Octave and C versions of
            the FDMDV modem functions.
 First run unittest/tfdmdv, this will generate a text file with test vectors from the C version.
-Then run the Ocatve script tfdmdv and it will generate Octave versions of the test vectors and compare each vector with the C equivlalent.
+Then run the Octave script tfdmdv and it will generate Octave versions of the test vectors and compare each vector with the C equivalent.
 Its plots the vectors and and errors (green).
 Its also produces an automatic check list based on test results.
 If the Octave or C modem code is changed, this script should be used to ensure the